Matt Wickline: Career

 After college, he interned at Late Night with David Letterman and started submitting jokes to David Letterman at the suggestion of his boss.
 When several of the show's writers left in 1983 to write for The New Show, Wickline joined Late Nights writing staff, serving as a member for what critics would call the program's "creative peak."
 He stayed in his position for seven years, occasionally acting in bit parts on the show.
-Although he didn't create the show's famous Top Ten List segment, Wickline did write the first installment.

 Wickline quickly became writing partners and best friends with Chris Elliott, another staff member who was promoted to writer in 1983 and one of the only non-Harvard alum writers on the show at the time.
 Wickline and Elliott co-wrote all of Elliott's early character bits on the show, including his series of "Guy" characters, The Guy Under The Seats, The Fugitive Guy, The Panicky Guy, The Conspiracy Guy, and The Regulator Guy.

 Wickline and Elliott pitched Late Nights first theme show, an Emmy-winning hour-long interactive episode called "The Custom-Made Show, leading the program to do a series of ambitious experimental one-off episodes.
 Wickline pitched two notable theme shows that were developed but never made it to air: an episode entirely in Claymation that the network deemed too expensive and the first talk show filmed underwater, which Letterman canceled due to neck pain after a run-through with a scuba diver in a pool in New Jersey.
 While at Late Night, Wickline, Elliott, and fellow writer Sandy Frank worked on nights and weekends to write Elliott's critically-acclaimed Cinemax Comedy Experiment TV specials FDR: A One-Man Show and Action Family together, with Wickline making his directorial debut on the former.
-While at the show, Wickline and Elliott had a falling-out and ceased working together, with Wickline frustrated with Elliott's lust for stardom.
+While at the show, Wickline and Elliott had a falling-out and ceased working together.
 Elliott switched to collaborating with another writer, Adam Resnick, on his character bits on the show and subsequent projects.